EDCD/EDMarketConnector/README.md

 ### EDSM

-You can send a record of your location to [Elite: Dangerous Star Map](http://www.edsm.net/) where you can view your flight log under My&nbsp;account &rarr; Exploration&nbsp;Logs and optionally add private comments about a system.
+You can send a record of your ship and location to [Elite: Dangerous Star Map](http://www.edsm.net/) where you can view your fleet and flight log, and optionally add private comments about systems.
 You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.

 Uninstall